 Andromeda is in our galactic neighbourhood of local galaxies.
-It’s 2.5 million light years away and they say it is the most distant object visible to the human eye!
+It’s 2.5 million light years away and yet it’s the most distant object visible to the human eye.

 With the weather warming up, now is a great time to get out under a dark sky and explore your Universe.
-Through winter the orientation of Earth allows us to look into the centre of our own galaxy, but in summer we look away from the centre, allowing us to search for other galaxies or ‘star cities’!
+Through winter, the orientation of Earth allows us to look into the centre of our own galaxy, but in summer, we look away from the centre, allowing us to search for other galaxies.

 November is the best time to see Andromeda.
-It’s always thought to have been larger than our Milky Way Galaxy.
-However, recent research by the University of Western Australia node of the International Centre for Radio Astronomy Research estimates that Andromeda is the same size as the Milky Way or perhaps even slightly smaller.
-Brush up on the new research at the International Centre for Radio Astronomy Research.
+It’s always thought to have been larger than our Milky Way galaxy.
+However, research published by the University of Western Australia node of the International Centre for Radio Astronomy Research (ICRAR) estimates that Andromeda is the same size as the Milky Way or perhaps even slightly smaller.
+Read the research for yourself here..

 You will need a very dark sky with no moonlight and a clear view to the northern horizon to see Andromeda.
 Using a star chart or a free online tool like SkySafari AR or Stellarium will help you find Andromeda.